Liadrinz/transformers-unilm/README.md

     ![seq-to-seq-attention-mask](figures/seq-to-seq-attention-mask.png)

-- `unilm.modeling_unilm.UniLMSelfAttention`: The attention employed during inference is kind of different from common BertSelfAttention, see this code or official implementation for more detail.
+- `unilm.modeling_unilm.UniLMSelfAttention`: The attention employed during inference is kind of different from common `BertSelfAttention`, see this code or official implementation for more detail.

 ## Summarization Task